 Students who do not meet the minimal standards for passing this component will have the choice of (1) taking this exam component again until they do pass it, or (2) enrolling in, and passing, Principles of Harmony and Form.

-*Students may choose Solfège for Singers (VC 525) course for 0 credits as a supplement to the Ear Training lab or as a resource for learning material before they retake the test.
+*Students may choose Solfège Through Vocal Music (VC 525) course for 0 credits as a supplement to the Ear Training lab or as a resource for learning material before they retake the test.

 As noted earlier, this exam is taken only by those who have failed the Melodic Ear Training portion of the test.
 This portion of the placement exam is not pass/fail; in other words, there will be no negative consequences if you do poorly on it.
 On the contrary, your performance on this section could help you in an important way: if your score on the Melodic Ear Training portion is just below passing, a strong performance on the Sight Singing component could help pull up that grade to passing.

 Otherwise, your performance on this portion will help us to advise you of your options for fulfilling the melodic ear training requirement.
-For instance, we might strongly recommend that you enroll in Ear Training lab or Solfege for Singers (VC 525), or we might suggest that you address the deficiency through self-directed work with ear training software.
+For instance, we might strongly recommend that you enroll in Ear Training lab or Solfege through Vocal Music (VC 525), or we might suggest that you address the deficiency through self-directed work with ear training software.

 The Sight-Singing exam will consist of a ten-minute individual appointment with a faculty member, during which you will be asked to sing several melodies at sight.
 You may sing with any method that you prefer (solfège syllables, neutral syllables, etc.).